By Chet Yarbrough

 Roth exposes layers of who we are by recounting President Clinton’s contretemps with Monica Lewinski; stories of a “free” but tainted press, the many forms of discrimination, and incidents of sexual exploitation.
 Each peel of the onion reveals a stinging criticism of human beings and the material world.

-Coleman Silk is a tenured professor, nearing the end of his career at a small university.
+Roth’s story is about Coleman Silk, a tenured professor, nearing the end of his career at a small university.
 He is seventy-one years old.
 His career is ended in disgrace.
 The disgrace is caused by the use of words, taken out of context, and given dishonest meaning by others.

 Silk resigns from the university.
 His wife dies.
 In general, he blames the world; more specifically the press and university, for his wife’s death.
 He has an affair with a 35-year-old woman; they die in a mysterious accident that is inaccurately reported by newspapers reporting rumor and colleague’ distortion rather than fact.